vlang/v/vlib/x/vweb/README.md

 ### Evaluation order

-Vweb will handle requests in the following order:
+vweb will handle requests in the following order:

 1. Execute global "before" middleware
 2. Execute "before" middleware that matches the requested route